lambdatoast/simple-chat/README.md

 > cd client
 >
-> nvm use && npm i && export PORT=5001; npm run dev
+> nvm use && npm run dev
 >

+Then in another terminal:

-> cd ../server
+> cd server
 >
-> nvm use && npm i && npm run dev
+> nvm use && npm i
+>
+> export PORT=5001 && npm run dev

 Afterwards, you can just run `npm run dev` for the client and for the server.

 ## Production mode

-> cd client && nvm use && export PORT=5001; npm run dev
+> cd client && nvm use && npm run dev

+Then in another terminal:

+> cd server
 >
-> cd ../server && npm run build
+> export PORT=5001 && npm run build

 # Features